MinistrySafe/api-documentation/source/index.html.md

 }
 ```

-This endpoint retrieves a specific background check record.
+This endpoint retrieves a specific Background Check record.

 ### HTTP Request